Blew it out, cleaned it up a little - it's basically functional.

 I found an ebay seller with the euro connectors and another with a DIN-to-RCA cable.
 The Phono and Tape inputs are via DIN jacks.

 I replaced the dial lights.
 I must have been the first person to have done that.
-That's probably because the knobs have to be pulled and the dial plate removed to do that (a total PITA for dial lights).
-The bases were frozen in their sockets.
-Of note, they have their own transformer secondary.
+That's probably because doing so requires pulling the knobs and removing, extricating, the dial glass (a total PITA for dial lights).
+The lamp bases were practically frozen in their sockets.
+Curiously, they run from their own transformer secondary.

-The left and right audio power amps are powered from separate secondaries of their own.
+The left and right audio power amps are each powered from separate secondaries of their own.
+Those Grundig designers were generous with transformer windings.

-The volume pot itself is not noisy - which is surprising.
-Neither Treble nor Bass pot exhibit any noise and Balance is clean, too.
+The Volume pot is not noisy - which is surprising.
+Likewise, neither Treble nor Bass pot exhibit any noise and Balance is clean, too.

 "Auf Bayern, mit Liebe"